fndomitrovic/update_arcgis_layers/README.md

 - ArcGIS feature class & layer of most recent CitiBike docks
   - location: ArcGIS Project geodatabase

-## Building an Overpass API query
+## Building an Open Street Map Overpass API query
 Open Street Map's Overpass API has its own internal query language, Overpass QL, to query and retrieve OSM data.
+For this project, I used ChatGPT to help build the query with the correct Overpass API syntax.

 Each line of the core of an Overpass QL has three components:
 1. data type
 2. tag(s)
 3. geography

-Overpass QL is built around OSM's tag system for feature representation.
-Each OSM feature is described by key-value pairs, called tags.
-Essentially, a key is like a column name and a value like a cell value in a table.
-Some features can be identified with many different tags and some have fewer or one tag that can query the desired features.
+#### 1. Data Type
+The three data types in Open Street Map are nodes, ways, and relations.
+Nodes represent points, ways represent lines, and relations represent multiple nodes and/or ways.

+#### 2. Tag(s)
+OSM features are identified & described by a tag system.
+Each tag is a key value pair, such as "bicycle=designated", where the key functions like a column name and the value like a cell value.
+There are more than 3,000 keys alone used on Open Street Map, and you can find their associated information on OSM's Taginfo site.

+Some features, such as local bike lanes, can have many identifying tags.
 For example, below is the query used to retrieve local bike lanes from Trenton, NJ, to Hartford, CT:
 ```python
 bike_lanes = """
 [out:json];